chaudharijeel9673/linux-syslog-insights/README.md

 - `scripts/`: contains the Python script that generated the synthetic syslog dataset.
 - `lookup_data`: contains the CSV file that maps syslog messages to event types for classification
 - `sample_data/`: contains the generated `.log` file uploaded into Splunk.
-- `screenshots/`: optional folder with full and/or per-panel visuals.
+- `screenshots/`: contains screenshots of full dashboard and per-panel visuals.
-- `queries/`: text files with saved SPL per panel for reference.
+- `queries/`: text file with saved SPL per panel for reference.

 ---